ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The factory `newIncompleteFuture` method creates an uncompleted future.
+The `newIncompleteFuture` method creates an incomplete future.
 This method should be overridden if you are implementing a subclass of `CompletableFuture`.

 ```